trans-travel/trans-travel/us/ga.md

 ## Public Accommodations

  * Public accommodation access is not protected for trans people in Georgia.
+ * Schools (including universities) and government divisions must ban trans people from bathrooms when connected to sports competitions.
+This may apply to spectators.
+(Updated Apr.
+9, 2025)
  * Trans people are not banned from using appropriate bathrooms and locker rooms.